vonderborch/vonderborch/README.md

 2023/06/09:
 - SolutionCreator and SolutionCreator-Templates: Archived, rebuilt from the ground-up and being replaced by Templater and Templater-Templates respectively.

-2022/11/17:
-- SolutionCreator-Templates: Minor updates based on testing/using the new versions of the templates.
-- Velentr.Core: logo updates to make more consistent with other repos as they get (re)built.
-- Velentr.Collections: bumped to v2, brought in-line with current repo organizational standards.
-- Velentr.Debugging: Renamed to Velentr.PerformanceMetrics.
-Bumped to v2, brought in-line with current repo organizational standards.
-Added a version of the Game class that has the performance metrics built-into it.

-2022/11/16:
-- Experimental updates to the SolutionCreator.
-The program ain't stable atm and I need to clean it up a ton, so not doing a full release.
-- SolutionCreator-Templates: templates for SolutionCreator live here now, updated them to bring them all in-line with each other and make things more consistent.
-- Velentr.Core (released) now replaces Velentr.AbstractShapes, Velentr.Helpers, Velentr.Math, and Velentr.Miscellaneous (the four of which are now archived).

-2022/08/06:
-- Updated ToDoList app with some extra functionality/improvements
-- Added Velentr.Helpers library
-- Tweaks to the SolutionCreator templates that I've built based on usage

 ## Todo
 - ~~Finished first-pass of Velentr libraries~~